-Students accused of violating the Code of Academic Integrity shall be contacted by their Course Instructor.
-Students with two or more violations or whose behavior is considered to be egregious are also sent a letter from the Office of Student Services stating that their alleged academic misconduct will be referred to the University's disciplinary committee, the Student Affairs Committee.
+Students suspected of violating the Code of Academic Integrity shall be contacted by their Course Instructor.
+Students with two or more violations are also sent a letter from the Office of Student Services stating that their alleged academic misconduct will be referred to the University's disciplinary committee, the Student Affairs Committee.
 Students will be allowed seven days to respond to the Office of Student Services at student.services@uopeople.edu before their case is referred to the Student Affairs Committee.

 Once the Student Affairs Committee reaches a decision, the Office of Student Services informs the student of the decision and of any resulting sanctions.
-Because formal actions reflect circumstances of egregious behavior or multiple instances of infractions, decisions rendered by the Student Affairs Committee are final and binding.
+Decisions rendered by the Student Affairs Committee are final and binding.